 - 30 graduate credit hours with the following constraints:

-- At least fifteen (15) hours from MS Core Courses;
+- Select a minimum of fifteen (15) credit hours from MS Core Courses;

-- At least fifteen (15) hours of MS Elective Courses with no more than six (6) hours from PHYSICS 5599;
+- At least fifteen (15) hours of MS Elective Courses.

 - Maintenance of satisfactory progress toward completion of research project and the associated written thesis.